Pantheon-Labs/Jiter-Docs/docs/retries.md

 Example:

-If you have an event scheduled for 12:00:00AM but we receive a `500` status code from your server.
+If you have an event scheduled for `12:00:00 AM` but we receive a `500` status code from your server.

-The first retry will occur at 12:00:03AM
+The first retry will occur at `12:00:03 AM`

-The second retry will occur at 12:00:08AM
+The second retry will occur at `12:00:08 AM`

-The third retry will occur at 12:00:18AM
+The third retry will occur at `12:00:18 AM`

 You need to return any status code between `200` - `299` for Jiter to consider the event or CRON job successfully delivered.